a mystical möbius — curating facts, ideas, text, and media to create a contemplative space.

 - Red ~ exploitive, ego centered, control, tyrannical, instinctual, self-referential, self-preserving, emotional values // Red [CP] – Power

 - Blue ~ mythic membership, sacred text, faith, sacrifice, honor, duty, ethnocentric, nativist, authoritarian, hierarchical, rule of law, pre-modern, ‘pre-formal operational reasoning’ values // Blue [DQ] – Order

-- Orange ~ world-aware, nation-state, ‘formal operational reasoning,’ democratic, rational, individualistic, innovative, modern values // Orange [ER] – Merit
+- Orange ~ world-aware, nation-state, ‘formal operational reasoning,’ democratic, rational, individualistic, innovative, modern and post-modern values // Orange [ER] – Ambition

-- Green ~ global, world centered, pluralistic, eco-friendly, multi-cultural, gender equality, LGBT+ and minority rights, social justice, post-modern values // Green [FS] – Justice
+- Green ~ egalitarian. inclusive, personal justice, global, world centered, pluralistic, eco-friendly, multi-cultural, gender equality, LGBT+ and minority rights, social justice values // Green [FS] – Sensitivity

 I never know what I’ve said till I hear the response.
 What did you hear me say? —Agree or not, let’s hear from you!